-There are some stunning buildings in Melbourne… I wasn’t looking for anything like that when I spent 2 days in Melbourne but it was worth a few photos…
+There are some stunning buildings in Melbourne… I wasn’t looking for anything like that when I spent time in Melbourne but it was worth a few photos…

 Melbourne can now compete with New York and Chicago when it comes to heights…

-Speaking of tall buildings, if you have 2 days in Melbourne, it’s hard to miss the Eureka Tower… Finished in 2006, it stands at 297m and is the second tallest building in Australia.
+Speaking of tall buildings, it’s hard to miss the Eureka Tower… Finished in 2006, it stands at 297m and is the second tallest building in Australia.
 The Eureka Skydeck is a 360 viewing platform over Melbourne and its surroundings.

 First, I’ll give you a few figures to dazzle you: